Fr. William Nicholas was born in Southern California.

 He spent a great deal of time visiting the San Francisco Bay Area where some of his family lives.

 He has served as parochial vicar in all three counties of the Archdiocese of San Francisco, beginning in the southern-most parish, and, for his third assignment, in the northernmost.
 In 2011 he was assigned to serve in the oldest church in San Francisco, Mission Dolores, founded in 1776, attached to which is Mission Dolores Basilica, the first Basilica west of the Mississippi River, declared in 1952 by Pope Pius XII.
-In the Summer of 2013, he was granted an opportunity to serve in the Archdiocese of Los Angeles, where he was born and raised.
+In the Summer of 2013, he was granted an opportunity to serve for five years in the Archdiocese of Los Angeles, where he was born and raised.

 Church of the Nativity, Menlo Park CA — March, 2001-June, 2005